pwolf15/tinyml/README.md

 - components
 * main loop
 - audio provider: audio data capture via microphone
+- remember you wan to minimize the number of ops you import to your device
 - feature provider: converts raw audio data into spectrogram format
 - TF Lite interpreter
 - model: data array